 By default TypeIt4Me will initially suggest that you use the first four letters of the text in the clipboard as your abbreviation.
 While this will sometimes be apt, in this case we'd prefer the abbreviation to be kr, so just type that into the abbreviation field instead.
-Finally, click the "Add this Snippet" button to add it to the current active set.
+Add a descriptive label if you like, then pick the set to which the new snippet should be added (it will default to the set you last viewed in the main app window).
+When you're done, click the Add this Snippet button and dismiss the window with a cmd-W shortcut or by clicking the red close button.